NetSparkleUpdater/NetSparkle/README.md

 The file that launches your downloaded update executable only waits for 90 seconds before giving up!
 Make sure that your software closes within 90 seconds of [CloseApplication](#closeapplication)/[CloseApplicationAsync](#closeapplicationasync) being called if you implement those events!
 If you need an event that can be canceled, such as when the user needs to be asked if it's OK to close (e.g. to save their work), use `PreparingForExit` or `PreparingToExitAsync`.

-## App Cast
+## Appcast

+The appcast is just an XML file.
+It contains fields such as the title and description of your product as well as a definition per release of your software.

+We strongly recommend that you make use of the [netsparkle-generate-appcast](#install-appcast-generator-tool) tool to (re)create the file because it correctly takes care of all signing requirements for you.

+### Install AppCast Generator Tool

+1. `dotnet tool install --global NetSparkleUpdater.Tools.AppCastGenerator`
+2. The tool is now available on your command line as the `netsparkle-generate-appcast` command

+#### Sparkle Compatibility

 NetSparkle uses [Sparkle](https://github.com/sparkle-project/Sparkle)-compatible app casts _for the most part_.
 NetSparkle uses `sparkle:signature` rather than `sparkle:dsaSignature` so that you can choose how to sign your files/app cast.
 NetSparkle is compatible with and uses Ed25519 signatures by default, but the framework can handle a different implementation of the `ISignatureVerifier` class to check different kinds of signatures without a major version bump/update.

+#### DAS vs Ed25519 Signatures

-_Note: if your app has DSA signatures, the app cast generator uses Ed25519 signatures by default starting with preview 2.0.0-20200607001.
+If your app has DSA signatures, the app cast generator uses Ed25519 signatures by default starting with preview 2.0.0-20200607001.
 To transition to Ed25519 signatures, create an update where the software has your new Ed25519 public key and a NEW url for a NEW app cast that uses Ed25519 signatures.
 Upload this update with an app cast that has DSA signatures so your old DSA-enabled app can download the Ed25519-enabled update.
-Then, future updates and app casts should all use Ed25519._
+Then, future updates and app casts should all use Ed25519.

 Here is a sample app cast: